2282935827/learn/ReadMe.txt

-this is the first txt file!
+hello ! this is ShenHd's history of learning git!